 Customers are spoiled for choice to a degree that was unimaginable just a few decades ago.
 One sub-par experience or a handful of band reviews on Facebook is often all it takes for them to start looking elsewhere.
 With consumer review platforms dominating purchase decisions, it has become harder for brands to retain their customers.
 They need to create switching barriers that give people more reasons to stay.
 Naturally, a lot of that comes with having a great product or service, but that’s not the whole story.
 Consider, for example, the fact that most iPhone users will never consider buying an Android-powered device.
 They’re loyal to the brand, not because iPhones are better as such, but because the brand itself has become part of their identities.

 When you use a brand community to create a strong social experience for your customers, they don’t just become loyal to the brand – they become members of a group of like-minded individuals.
 They become loyal to one another as well, members of a club that gives them a sense of belonging.
 Brand communities work thanks to the psychological effects of mutually beneficial relationships in which brands empower their customers with a voice and two-way conversation thrives.
 With a combination of network-based marketing and direct sales, brands can deliver better customer experience and increase retention rates substantially.

 3. Give your customers a voice in the direction of your business

 Successful brands are no longer driven by educated guesswork.
 They’re driven directly by the feedback and participation of their customers.
 When you can empower your customers with a voice in the direction of your brand and the development of its value proposition, they become part of the team.
-They’re the sort of customers who become brand advocates, evangelising your business and, in the process, spending on average twice as much as other customers.
-At the same time, your product research and development teams can use your community as a one-stop shop for collective knowledge, while support teams can help resolve more common issues in less time.
+They’re the sort of customers who become brand advocates, evangelizing your business and, in the process, spending on average twice as much as other customers.
+At the same time, your product research and development teams can use your community as a one-stop-shop for collective knowledge, while support teams can help resolve more common issues in less time.